DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 The default [`IconEntry.AlphaThreshold`](#property-public-systembyte-alphathreshold--get-set-) value.

 --------------------------------------------------
-## Constructor: `public IconEntry(System.Windows.Media.Imaging.BitmapSource baseImage, System.Int16 bitDepth, System.Int16 alphaThreshold, UIconEdit.BitDepth width, System.Byte height)`
+## Constructor: `public IconEntry(System.Windows.Media.Imaging.BitmapSource baseImage, System.Int16 width, System.Int16 height, UIconEdit.BitDepth bitDepth, System.UInt16 hotspotX, System.UInt16 hotspotY, System.Byte alphaThreshold)`

 Creates a new instance with the specified image.
 * `baseImage`: The image associated with the current instance.
+* `width`: The width of the new image.
+* `height`: The height of the new image.
 * `bitDepth`: Indicates the bit depth of the resulting image.
+* `hotspotX`: In a cursor file, the horizontal offset in pixels of the cursor's hotspot from the left side.
+Constrained to be less than `width`.
+* `hotspotY`: In a cursor file, the horizontal offset in pixels of the cursor's hotspot from the top.
+Constrained to be less than `height`.
 * `alphaThreshold`: If the alpha value of a given pixel is below this value, that pixel will be fully transparent.
 If the alpha value is greater than or equal to this value, the pixel will be fully opaque.
-* `width`: The width of the new image.
-* `height`: The height of the new image.

 ### Exceptions